tomtominator/Toms-Lathe-and-Saw/index.md

 ## Creation

-Every piece has the utmost attention to detail taken towards it and only the best make it out.
-The processes for each, pen, spoon, and furniture piece, are unique.
+There is a unique process for creating each type of piece.
+Even within that process each piece has its own variation since they are all handmade.
 I have linked them here as well as next to their display photos under each section.

 *(Pen creation coming soon)*